K-ssou/WifiCutPrediction/Codes/README.md

  - Reseau2 is the same folder but network change.
  We give him 2 consecutives measurment and it try to define if there is a cut during the third slot.

  - Reseau3 : In this network, we tried to simplify the features.
-We keep only features about date (day and slot), cuts and type of connection
+We keep only features about date (day and slot), cuts and type of connexion

- - RNN : We want totry with a RNN to improve the prediction.
+ - RNN : We want to try with a RNN to improve the prediction.
 There is only a test of words prediction.
 Nothing to do with our project.